brauner/brauner.github.io/_posts/2018-03-04-locking-in-shared-libraries.md

 ##### 2018-03-06

-Coming back once more to the point about running atfork handlers.
+- Coming back once more to the point about running atfork handlers.
 Atfork handlers are of course an implementation detail in the `pthread` and `POSIX` world.
 They are by no means a conceptual necessity when it comes to mutexes.
   But some standard is better than no standard when it comes to system's design.
 Any decent libc implementation supporting `pthread` will very likely also support atfork handlers (even `Bionic` has gained atfork support along the way).
 But this immediately raises another problem as it requires programming languages on `POSIX` systems to go through the system's libc when doing a `fork()`.
 If they don't then atfork handlers won't be run even if you call `fork()`.
 One prime example is `Go`.
 The `syscall` and `sys/unix` packages will **not** go through the system's libc.
 They will directly do the corresponding syscall.
 So atfork handlers are not available when `fork()`ing in `Go`.
 Now, `Go` is a little special as it doesn't support `fork()` properly in the first place because of all the reasons (and more) I outlined above.
+- `Solaris`:

+  Let's talk about `Solaris` for a minute.
+Before I said

+  > The way `fork()`ing in threads works is that only the thread that called `fork()` gets duplicated in the child, the others are terminated.

+  That is an implementation detail of the `pthread` world.
+There are other implementations that don't terminate all other threads but the calling thread.
+One example are `Solaris Threads` (or as I like to call it `sthread`).
+Actually, - hold on to your seats - `sthread`s support both semantics.
+Specifically, the `sthread` implementation used to have `fork1()` and `fork()` where `fork1()` would only duplicate the `fork1()`ing thread and `fork()` would duplicate **all threads**.
+The `fork()` behavior was obviously dependent on whether you linked with `-lpthread` or `-lthread` on `Solaris` which of course was a massive source of confusion.
+(Changing the behavior of functions depening on linker flags seeems like a good way into anarchy.)
+So `Solaris` started enforcing `pthread` semantics for `fork()` for both `-lthread` and `-lpthread` and added `forkall()` to support duplicating all threads.

 Christian